toshikiochiai/NPVAE/README.md

 `evaluation_*.txt` is the evaluation dataset divided for train, test and validation, and `drugbank_smiles.txt` is the processed DrugBank dataset.\
 The project dataset used in this study is an original compound library collected from various laboratories through the Ministry of Education, Culture, Sports, Science, and Technology-designated project, “Frontiers of Chemical Communication”, in which this research participated. \
 Two representative collections of compound structures within the project dataset, namely `collection_A.txt`(provided by Kakeya Lab.) and `collection_B.txt`(provided by Uesugi Lab.), are available.\
-However, Most other compound structures in the project dataset are unpublished, and restrictions apply to the availability of these data, which were used under license for the current study and therefore are not publicly available.
+However, most other compound structures in the project dataset are unpublished, and restrictions apply to the availability of these data, which were used under license for the current study and therefore are not publicly available.

 ## Pretrained Parameters
 The saved parameters from our training on the DrugBank&Project dataset can be found in the `pre-trained` folder.
 These were obtained by including the non-public project datasets in the training.\
 If you want to use it in the following process, please specify this path as `LOAD_PATH`. \
 `no_property_model.iter-100` is the parameters obtained by training the DrugBank&Project dataset with only the structural information of the compounds. \
-On the other hand, `nplikeness_model.iter-100` is the parameters obtained by adding property information along with structural information, and we recommend using this one unless there is a particular reason.
+On the other hand, `nplikeness_model.iter-100` is the parameters obtained by adding the NP-likeness score as functional information along with structural information, and we recommend using this one unless there is a particular reason.

 ## Program Usage